DrCuZar/DrCuZar/README.md

 ### - Student at Apple Academy
 ### - Video game dev familiar with RPGMaker MZ
 ### - Primarily pursuing C# certification
+### - Familiar with making software in Swift and Python